AdamBrodzinski/validate-form/README.md

 `mrt add validate-form`

-Optionally configure the layout to bubble events up to.
-If you have a root layout named 'layout' you don't need to do this.
+Validate-Form will bubble events up to the `layout` template by default.
+If your topmost template isn't named that, configure it with the rootLayout flag.
 If you need to debug, add the debug flag to dump logs to the console.

 ```
 // client.js